 The Chief of Police oversees the security camera system and reviews all requests to release recordings.
 Cameras are never placed in private areas of campus, such as restrooms, private offices, showers, or locker rooms.
-More details can be found in Board Policy 3630.

-Sex Offender Registration
+Sex Offender Registration -BP 3371

 Due to the presence of minors through the alternative high school and early childhood programs on campus and pursuant to state statute 720 ILCS 5/11-9.3(a), it is unlawful for a registered sex offender to be permitted on the John A. Logan campus.
 Registered sex offenders are allowed to take online classes only.